msburgess3200/SourceMod-AVS/README.md

 AVS - Advertisements via SQL

 # ChangeLog
+	* Replaced string ID's with FIXED ID's
+	* Replaced "All" with FIXED ID of 1.
 	* Added More Colors (by Dr. McKay)
 	* Updated Requirement for SourceEngine
 	* Inital Release

 # ToDo
-	* Fix string with FIXED ID's
-	* A GLOBAL ID.
 	* Migrate away from file to ConVar

 # NOT INCLUDED HERE